dotnet/runtime/docs/workflow/debugging/mono/wasm-debugging.md

 # Collecting stack traces with symbols in Blazor

-If a customer has a native crash in a .NET 6 Blazor app or another WebAssembly framework that uses our default `dotnet.wasm`, the native stack frames will not have C symbol names, but will instead look like `$func1234`.
+When debugging a native crash in a .NET 6 Blazor app or another WebAssembly framework that uses our default `dotnet.wasm`, the native stack frames will not have C symbol names, but will instead look like `$func1234`.